-Duke opened its Fecal Microbiota Transplantation (FMT) clinic in January 2019, offering treatment to patients with recurrent or refractory Clostridium difficile infection, the leading cause of gastroenteritis-associated mortality in the United States.
+Duke opened its Fecal Microbiota Transplantation (FMT) clinic in January 2019, offering treatment to patients with recurrent or refractory Clostridioides difficile infection, the leading cause of gastroenteritis-associated mortality in the United States.

 Treatment of recurrent C. difficile infection by FMT is well supported by evidence from clinical trials, explains Amy Barto, MD, the Duke gastroenterologist who started the clinic.
 In a landmark study published in 2013, investigators compared fecal transplant with a standard vancomycin regimen, finding that 81 percent of patients who received fecal transplant by nasoduodenal delivery had resolution of their C. difficile infection–associated diarrhea, compared with 23 percent of those treated with antibiotics.

 In 2015, an open-label, randomized clinical trial similarly found that 90 percent of patients with recurrent C. difficile who received FMT via colonoscopy had resolution of their C. difficile infection–associated diarrhea, compared with 26 percent of patients who received vancomycin.

 Based on these and similar studies, the Infectious Diseases Society of America and Society for Healthcare Epidemiology of America published updated clinical practice guidelines on C. difficile infection in February 2018.
 One significant change to the 2010 guidelines was the recommendation that FMT be used in patients with multiple recurrences of infection who have failed appropriate antibiotic treatment, a population that has been growing in recent years.